Tummy tucks, facelifts and nose jobs aren’t cheap and are rarely covered by insurance. Check out 10 possible ways to finance a cosmetic procedure.

 4. Home equity loans and lines of credit

-Pros: Can be easily accessible for homeowners and affordable as mortgage rates remain low.
+Pros: This option can be easily accessible for homeowners and affordable depending on your mortgage rate.
 Plus, interest is tax-deductible for most people.

-Cons: An uncertain housing and job market means that you could be left holding your hat should you be forced to sell your home — or if interest rates take an unexpected jump.
+Cons: An uncertain housing and job market mean that you could be left holding your hat should you be forced to sell your home – or if interest rates take an unexpected jump.
+In a post-pandemic world still struggling with the coronavirus, think carefully before choosing this route.

 5. Cash savings

-Money in the bank, not earmarked for emergencies.
+Consider using money in the bank that isn’t earmarked for emergencies.

-Advice: “It may not be sexy, but the best answer for most people is to save each month until you have the bill covered, then get the procedure done,” says Rochester financial adviser Michael Masiello.
+Advice: “It may not be sexy, but the best answer for most people is to save each month until you have the bill covered, then get the procedure done,” says Rochester, New York, financial adviser Michael Masiello.
 “We as a society, at every level, have to get off the merry-go-round of immediate gratification spending because we want it, regardless of whether we can afford it.”

 6. Unsecured medical loans

-These loans, which can come in the form of personal loans or credit cards, and are often brokered through third parties, such as doctors or brokers.
+Unsecured medical loans can come in the form of personal loans or credit cards and are often brokered through third parties, such as doctors or brokers.

-Pros: If you have a low credit score and have trouble finding other sources of financing, this can be a viable option.
+Pros: If you have a low credit score and have trouble finding other sources of financing, this can be an option.

 Cons: Interest rates tend to be high or can balloon after an attractive introductory offer.
-If you have a co-signer and default on the loan, that person’s credit will be damaged and on the hook for repayment — not to mention the hit your relationship may suffer.
+If you have a co-signer and you default on the loan, it will damage that person’s credit and the co-signer will be on the hook for repayment – not to mention the hit your relationship may suffer.

 7. Doctor payment plans

-Some doctors will work with patients to create a payment plan that works with their budgets, although most require payment in full prior to the surgery.
+Some doctors will work with patients to create a payment plan that works with their budgets, although most require payment in full before the surgery.

 Pros: These plans usually don’t include interest.
-Doctor’s offices that do offer financing typically have the flexibility to create a plan that works for each patient.
+Physician offices that offer financing typically have the flexibility to create a plan that works for each patient.
 Missed or late payments probably won’t show up on your credit score.

 8. 401(k) loans

-Most 401(k) accounts allow participants to borrow up to 50 percent of the vested balance up to a maximum of $50,000.
+Most 401(k) retirement savings accounts allow participants to borrow up to 50% of the vested balance up to a maximum of $50,000 in a 12-month period.
 Repayments are automatically deducted from your paycheck over a period of up to five years.

-Pros: Easy, quick, no impact on your credit rating, low interest rates (in addition to a modest origination fee).
-You pay yourself the interest — not a credit card or bank.
+Pros: It’s easy, quick, and has no impact on your credit rating.
+The interest rates are low, and there’s a modest origination fee.
+You pay yourself the interest – not a credit card or bank.

-Cons: You repay the loan with taxed money, creating a situation in which you pay double taxes since you will pay taxes when you eventually withdraw the money in retirement.
+Cons: You repay the loan with taxed money, creating a situation where you pay double taxes since you will pay taxes when you eventually withdraw the money in retirement.
 If your plan doesn’t allow you to make contributions while you’re paying off the loan, you lose out on tax benefits and asset growth during the repayment period.
-If you leave your job for any reason before the loan has been repaid, you must repay the 401(k) loan or else it is reported as taxable income.
-Plus, if you are younger than 59-1/2 years old and leave your job, you suffer an additional 10 percent penalty.
-“Depending on your tax bracket, you could stand to lose up to 45 percent of the loan balance to federal income tax or more if there is state income tax,” says New York City financial planner Jeffrey Woolf.
+If you leave your job for any reason before the loan has been repaid, you may have to repay the 401(k) loan right away, or else it is reported as taxable income.
+Plus, if you are younger than 59 and a half years old and leave your job, you suffer an additional 10% penalty.
+“Depending on your tax bracket, you could stand to lose up to 45% of the loan balance to federal income tax or more if there is state income tax,” says New York City financial planner Jeffrey Woolf.

 9. Loans from family and friends